simonemberton/Introduction_to_Creative_Coding/session_11/session_11.md

 ### Task 4 - Event Driven Sound

-So let's pick up from our last session where we created a [particle system with forces](../session_10/session_10.md).
+So let's pick up from the session where we created a [particle system with forces](../session_10/session_10.md).
 Make sure you start this off only making 5 particles, sound is very CPU intensive in the browser!

 #### Synthesis